queryverse/queryverse.github.io/_posts/2020-01-25-electrondisplay-v1.0.0.md

 ![Plotgallery screenshot](/assets/blog/images/electrondisplay-screenshot-plotgallery.png)

-You can have a look at the detailed update [here](https://github.com/queryverse/ElectronDisplay.jl/releases).
+You can have a look at the detailed release notes [here](https://github.com/queryverse/ElectronDisplay.jl/releases).

 ## Contributions are welcomed